How to Register (3 Steps)

 Unlike most other states, Hawaii does not have a statewide DMV.
 Each county government handles its own vehicle registration, and local requirements may differ slightly.
 The following is ageneral guide based off of the Honolulu country registration process.
 New owners will need to register within the county in which they reside.

 The individual registering their vehicle must bring the following to their local motor vehicle registration office within 30 days of the transfer:

-Hawaii Motor Vehicle Power of Attorney – Allows a principal to designate a representative who can act on their behalf and manage their vehicle transaction, such as titling and registration with the DMV.
+Hawaii Motor Vehicle Power of Attorney – Allows an individual to designate a representative to act on their behalf during vehicle transactions.